techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Azure App Configuration.md

 Use App Configuration to store all the settings for your application and secure their accesses in one place.

-App Configuration offers the following benefits:

-- A fully managed service that can be set up in minutes
-- Flexible key representations and mappings
-- Tagging with labels
-- Point-in-time replay of settings
-- Dedicated UI for feature flag management
-- Comparison of two sets of configurations on custom-defined dimensions
-- Enhanced security through Azure-managed identities
-- Encryption of sensitive information at rest and in transit
-- Native integration with popular frameworks

 ## Assignment